Example

 β was chosen (the “β-1” single-stream-per-measure variant): the per-measure loop now seeds

-The trade-off accepted: chart output is no longer byte-identical to the chart-wide-stream era, so the in-repo regression baseline was regenerated under β-1.
+The trade-off accepted: chart output is no longer byte-identical to the chart-wide-stream era, so the samples/baseline_lv5/ regression baseline was regenerated under β-1.

 5.2 Carry-over state